Cream Ale is a descendant of American lager and is sometimes mistaken for lager by less discerning drinkers.

 - Aroma – The aroma emanating from cream ale is a typically delicate blend of malt and hops.
 These have herbal, spicy or even floral characteristics and it has a moderate sweet corn-type of quality.

-You can also watch Brew Dudes give this classic beer style guide so you’ll know what to expect before brewing your own.
+You can also watch Brew Dudes review this classic beer style so you’ll know what to expect before brewing your own.
+We also have our very own beer style guide here.

 How to Make Cream Ale Beer